-3. Why should I purchase a Red Box Recorder from CallTech?
+3. Why should I purchase a Red Box recorder from CallTech?

-4. Is a Red Box Recorder expensive?
+4. Is a Red Box recorder expensive?

-You might be very surprised at the low cost of a Red Box Recorder when comparing it to other commercial recording solutions.
+You might be very surprised at the low cost of a Red Box voice recorder when comparing it to other commercial recording solutions.
 If you just need a basic recorder package with a small number of record channels then that’s all you’ll pay for.
 You could even provide your own hardware or virtual machine to keep the price down.

 CallTech is happy to provide a more elaborate recorder with multiple hard drives, power supplies, network storage and extra Red Box features but only if you specifically require these items.